galaxyproject/galaxy-hub/src/GalaxyProject/Statistics/index.md

 A Galaxy [/CiteULike](/CiteULike) group was started in late 2011.
 It lists all the publications that are about, reference, or mention Galaxy that we know about.
 We started keeping track of this statistic partway through 2011, so it is an undercount for that year and previous years.
 For years after 2011, it is likely to be more accurate, but it is still approximate and likely to be an undercount.

-As of January 2016 these are the tags on papers in the Galaxy CiteULike Group:
+As of August 2016 these are the tags on papers in the Galaxy CiteULike Group:

 <table>
   <tr>